Citizenship by Investment Malta

 economy.
 The fact is, global citizenship facilitates innovation across borders,

 and educated business leaders who are the primary demographic participating in citizenship by investment immigration bring tremendous value to the communities they join.

 In addition to Malta economic citizenship, immigration to Malta is

 possible via the country's Global Residence Programme.
 The Global

 individuals who rent or own a permanent address on the islands to be

 formally recognized as a resident for tax purposes.
 If you are not

-interested in possessing a Maltese passport and simply wish to live in a warm
+interested in getting a Maltese passport and simply wish to live in a warm

 Mediterranean residence while retired and collecting a pension, the

-Malta Global Residence Program is the ideal Malta immigration channel
+Malta Global Residence Program may be the ideal Malta immigration channel

 Amendments to the country's Citizenship Act in August 2007 make it